petaverse-cloud/pv-docs-site/docs/devices/4-light-sound/2_sound-alerts.md

 # Sound Alerts and Autoplay Ringtones
 **Sound Alerts:**

 When a pet ventures outside the predefined safe zone, WAGGURACY PHAST 1 trigger the **[Autoplay ringtone](/docs/petority/devices/light-sound)** function.
-This function is pre-configured to guide the pet back within the safety of the designated area.
+This feature requires prior setup and is designed to guide your pet back to a safe area.

 ![fence](/img/get-to-know/Instant-Fence-Alerts.jpg)